on7lds/NextionDriver/README.md

 This program takes the commands, sent by MMDVMHost and translates, changes, adds or removes these commands.

-Since the program has to read MMDVM.ini to know the Layout (for setting the baudrate) and other parameters (i.e. for knowing the frequency and location), the parameters for the NextionDriver itself are also located in the MMDVM configuration file, in an extra section [NextionDriver].
+Since the program has to read the MMDVMHost configuration file (MMDVM.ini or /etc/mmdvmhost on PiStar) to know the Layout (for setting the baudrate) and other parameters (i.e. for knowing the frequency and location), the parameters for the NextionDriver itself are also located in the MMDVM configuration file, in an extra section [NextionDriver].

-As stated above, the NextionDriver program will change the commands as needed and adds extra info (i.e. temperature, TG's info, ...) and sends this to the Nextion display.
+As stated above, the NextionDriver program will change the commands as needed and adds extra info (e.g. temperature, TG's info, ...) and sends this to the Nextion display.

 This program also checks the network interface regularly, and it will